project-open-data/project-open-data.github.io/index.md

 ## Town Hall Presentations and Comments

-See the [agenda](fedspendingtransparency.github.io / Agenda.md), presentations, and comments submitted from the public in response to the Federal Register Notice posted [here](fedspendingtransparency.github.io / townhall.md).
+See the [agenda](fedspendingtransparency.github.io/agenda), presentations, and comments submitted from the public in response to the [Federal Register Notice](fedspendingtransparency.github.io/townhall).

 ## How to Contribute